K-G-Witt/project4-team1/README.md

   * **seldin_test.csv:** the test dataset from Seldin et al (2011).
   * **seldin_train.csv:** the train dataset from Seldin et al (2011).

-This repo contains the following executable scripts:
+This repo also contains the following executable scripts:

 1. **Install_1000genomes.ipynb:** a python script, executable in Jupyter Notebook, required to:
     * Download the **1000genomes_populations** and **1000genomes_superpopulations** data from the 1000 Genomes Project AWS S3 Bucket;